 See also, major action.

-A label used by committees to identify bills that were not formally referred to the committee but which the committee has worked on.
+A label used by committees to identify bills that were not formally referred to the committee but which the committee expresses jurisdictional or provisional interest in.

 See also, committee-related activity.